-Before you can truly understand how to lower high blood pressure (hypertension), it’s important to know what blood pressure is and what contributes to it.
+Before you can truly understand how to lower high blood pressure levels (hypertension), it’s important to know what blood pressure is and what contributes to it.

 Your blood pressure reading is made up of two numbers.
 Both of them refer to the amount of pressure that pulses against the inside of your arteries as blood is pumped through them.